mwherman2000/ModelMate30_Parallelspace/README.md

 # ModelMate30_Parallelspace
 Parallelspace ModelMate data extensions to the ArchiMate language for Enterprise Architecture

+COPYRIGHT © 2016-2017 by Michael Herman, Toronto Canada.
+All rights reserved.
+Applies to all the contents of this repository.

 The files in this repository are free for you to use subject to the BSD 2-part (Simplified) license attached to this repository.

 This repository over time will include several different collections of files.
 Currently, this repository contains: